-Born in Toronto, Ontario, ‘Casey’ Baldwin held prominent student leadership roles at Ridley, won the Blake Gold Medal, and was captain of the cricket team.
-In 1906 he graduated from the University of Toronto with a degree in electrical and mechanical engineering, and, that summer, left for Baddeck, Nova Scotia to visit the home of his college friend Douglas McCurdy and the famous inventor Alexander Graham Bell.
+Born in Toronto, Ontario, ‘Casey’ Baldwin held prominent student leadership roles at Ridley, won the Blake Gold Medal and was captain of the cricket team.
+He graduated in 1906 from the University of Toronto with a degree in electrical and mechanical engineering and, that summer, left for Baddeck, Nova Scotia to visit the home of college friend, Douglas McCurdy and the famous inventor, Alexander Graham Bell.

-In the summer of 1908 Baldwin and Bell began discussing powered watercraft and began building and testing various types before turning to the construction of an aircraft that could take off from water that the two called a “hydrodrome.”
+In the summer of 1908, Baldwin and Bell began discussing powered watercraft and building and testing various types before turning to the construction of an aircraft that could take off from water that the two called a “hydrodrome.”
 While the project was temporarily shelved, in 1919 Baldwin built the HD-4 hydrofoil that set a world water speed record of 70.86 mph on Bras d’Or Lake.
 However, the watercraft was not a commercial success and the HD-4 project was ended in 1921.

-is granted annually by the Canadian Aeronautics and Space Institute to the authors of the best paper published in the Canadian Aeronautics and Space Journal.
+is granted annually by the Canadian Aeronautics and Space Institute to the authors of the best paper published in the Canadian Aeronautics and Space Journal